 Welcome to Weil, Gotshal & Manges LLP's survey of governance and liquidity arrangements in sponsorbacked initial public offerings ("IPOs") in the United States.
-In preparing this survey, we reviewed and analyzed the material terms of 17 IPOs consummated on United States listing exchanges between June 2015 and December 2016 by companies that had one or more private equity sponsor owner(s) (each, a "Sponsor").
-The 17 surveyed transactions consisted of five "club" deals (i.e., a deal that has more than one Sponsor with a material ownership position in the company) and 12 single-Sponsor deals.
-Specifically, the 17 surveyed transactions included the following Sponsor-backed companies:
+In preparing this survey, we reviewed and analyzed the material terms of 13 IPOs consummated on United States listing exchanges in calendar year 2017 by companies that had one or more private equity sponsor owner(s) (each, a "Sponsor").
+The 13 surveyed transactions consisted of 6 "club" deals (i.e., a deal that has more than one Sponsor with a material ownership position in the company) and 7 single-Sponsor deals.
+Specifically, the 13 surveyed transactions included the following Sponsor-backed companies: